intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 ReplaceWGCPass
 --------------

-The ``ReplaceWGCPass`` provides software implementations of the OpenCL C work-group collective builtins.
+The ``ReplaceWGCPass`` provides software implementations of the ComputeMux work-group collective builtins.
 Targets wishing to support work-group collectives in software **may** run this pass.
 This pass makes heavy use of barriers, so do not expect performance.
 Because it introduces barriers into the module, this pass **must** be run before any barrier analysis or materialization e.g., the `PrepareBarriersPass`_ and `HandleBarriersPass`_.

 This pass introduces global variables into the module qualified with the :ref:`local/Workgroup <overview/compiler/ir:Address Spaces>` address space and